Sanskriti132/token/README.md

 totalSupply -= _amount; subtracts _amount from totalSupply.
 reduces the balance of _from by _amount; balances[_from] -= _amount.

+contract SimToken {
+    // Declares a public variable 'tokenName' of type string, initialized to "SimToken".
+    // 'public' keyword makes it accessible from outside the contract. string public tokenName = "SimToken";

+    // Declares a public variable 'tokenAbbrv' of type string, initialized to "ST".
+    // Represents the abbreviation of the token name. string public tokenAbbrv = "ST";

+    // Declares a public variable 'totalSupply' of type uint, initialized to 0.
+    // Represents the total number of tokens in existence. uint public totalSupply = 0;

+    // Defines a public mapping 'balances' that maps an address to a uint.
+    // Stores the balance of each address. mapping(address => uint) public balances;

+    // Function to mint new tokens.
+    // 'public' keyword makes it accessible from outside the contract.
+    // Takes two parameters: the address to receive tokens and the amount of tokens to mint. function mint(address _to, uint _amount) public {
+        // Increases the total supply of tokens by the amount specified. totalSupply += _amount;

+        // Adds the specified amount to the balance of the recipient address. balances[_to] += _amount;
+    }

+    // Function to burn tokens.
+    // 'public' keyword makes it accessible from outside the contract.
+    // Takes two parameters: the address from which to burn tokens and the amount of tokens to burn. function burn(address _from, uint _amount) public {
+        // Requires that the balance of the address is at least the amount to be burned.
+        // If not, the transaction reverts with the message "Not enough balance to burn". require(balances[_from] >= _amount, "Not enough balance to burn");

+        // Decreases the total supply of tokens by the amount specified. totalSupply -= _amount;

+        // Subtracts the specified amount from the balance of the given address. balances[_from] -= _amount;
+    }
+}

 HELP:Compiler Mistakes: Solidity version 0.8.18 or higher is installed on  system.